SchadenKai/SchadenKai/README.md

 ```
 Computer Science graduate from Batangas State University TNEU - Alangilan campus.
-Currently interested in Python, FastAPI, LangChain, & LLMs.
+Currently interested in LLMs and Agentic AI.
-Working at @enMedD as a Fullstack developer and Tech Lead.
+Working at @ArnoldAI as a Development Lead and a Fullstack Developer / LLM Engineer at the side.
 Also open for commission: kairustecsonpersonal@gmail.com
 ```
 <a href="https://app.daily.dev/kaitecson"><img src="https://api.daily.dev/devcards/v2/69tGOQ4sJMQx5SyXPChG7.png?type=default&r=9pq" width="356" alt="Kai Tecson's Dev Card"/></a>